mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 Nothing, emptiness, dynamic working, means full aliveness of your life.
 So you have to do something from day to day, beyond success and failure.
 You have to really devote yourself to taking care of life.
 This is [...] *seamless* life.
 Seamless life, seamless death.
 And then at that time, we can really [weave] so-called human culture.

 I told you before, culture is not just received from somebody else.
 “Oh, this is a beautiful culture”; I don’t think this is something you have to do.
 You should receive the culture from somebody, but culture is not just to receive.
-You have to “light the candle” of culture.
+You have to *light the candle* of culture.

 How do you light the candle of human culture?
 Your individual daily life is also human culture, beautiful culture.
 That beautiful culture of your life – is what?
 Something that you have to [let] people ... understand, or see? [...]
 Beyond whether people can see it or not, real human culture is constantly there.
 That is *seamless* human culture.

 That’s why I told you before, the quality of [your] life must be taught by your back. *Back* means not back opposed to front.
-Do you remember?
 My teacher said a Zen teacher teaches Buddhist teachings with his back. *Back* means seamless, formless teaching, constantly.

 So whoever you are, if you really live your life just like this, people can accept something about how important human life is from you.
 Not from the right side, left side, or back side, but from the seamless form of your existence, which you have taken care of.